-In some cases the server/broker might not provide a specific port for MQTT communication.
-It may still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic.
+The firewall blocks traffic In some cases the server/broker might not provide a specific port for MQTT communication.
+It may using port 8883 as it's still be possible to use MQTT over a port normally used for HTTP/HTTPS traffic. deemed insecure.